michaelwenk/sherlock-frontend/README.md

     docker run -d -p 3001:5000 --name sherlock-frontend michaelwenk/sherlock-frontend

-As configured above, the backend service does allow requests from port 3001 only.

-The web service is now accessible via:
+The web service is now accessible through the web browser.
+The localhost and selected port is used as address:

     http://localhost:3001/